 - What types of businesses do you want to attract?

-- Are they large companies with big budgets, or are they small startups with limited resources?
+- Are they large companies with big budgets or small startups with limited resources?

 - What’s their company culture like?

-- What goals do my target businesses have, and how will my product help them reach that goal?
+- What goals do my target businesses have, and how will my product help them reach them?

-Once you’ve answered these types of questions, you can start to build a lead magnet that will attract the right audience.
-Then you can display this lead magnet in an optin campaign on your site, and watch the leads roll in.
+Once you’ve answered these questions, you can build a lead magnet to attract the right audience.
+Then you can display this lead magnet in an optin campaign on your site and watch the leads roll in.

-Here’s an example of a campaign with an eBook that would target what a business is interested in:
+Here’s an example of a B2B lead generation campaign with an eBook lead magnet that would target what a business is interested in:

 This campaign is aimed at businesses that want more conversions from their site.
 It offers a free eBook that promises to teach them how to start getting higher conversions in minutes.

 With one simple lead magnet, Inbound Marketing was able to increase their conversions by 189%.

 Once businesses give you their email addresses for your lead magnet, you can turn those leads into paying customers.

 3. Include Countdown Timers to Create Urgency